kevinfengcs88/nvim/README.md

 - Prevent comment lines being added in bash
 - Get harpoon back in here primeagen is just terry davis v2
 - Have treesitter install vimdoc by default (help menus are broken without it)
-- Switch from xclip to wl-clipboard if using wayland (more native)
+- Prevent pattern not found from spawning a message (is this from noice?)

 ## Uninstalling